HSBC : Latest on the spread of coronavirus around the world | MarketScreener

 - Foreigners in Beijing should refrain from unnecessary travel during the outbreak, a local government official said on Monday.

-- South Korea reported 165 new cases, bringing the total to 7,478, while the death toll rose to 51.
+- South Korea reported 35 new coronavirus cases on Tuesday, bringing total infections to 7,513.
+The death toll rose by three to 54.

-- Japan is set to revise a law allowing Prime Minister Shinzo Abe to declare emergency, if needed, as infections reached 1,190.
+- Japan is set to revise a law allowing Prime Minister Shinzo Abe to declare emergency, if needed, as infections rose.

+- Mongolia said a French national working in the country has been confirmed to be infected, marking the country's first case.

 - Singapore will allow cruise ship Costa Fortuna to dock on Tuesday, after it was turned away from ports in Malaysia and Thailand.